aedart/athenaeum/docs/archive/next/http/api/requests/list-resources.md

 Although support for Http Request Conditionals is possible for this kind of request, it is **_not recommended_**.
 You will be required to compute a reliable [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) and/or [Last-Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified) date for the filtered and paginated results.
-This can end up costing a lot of CPU and thereby affect performance.
+This can end up costing a lot of CPU cycles and thereby affect performance.
 Therefore, no preconditions evaluation is enabled by default, for this kind of request abstraction.

 Despite the above-mentioned recommendation, if you still wish to support evaluation of request preconditions, then you should consider generating a unique ETag which takes the following into consideration: